MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **correlation_Id** - A unique identifier given to a task so that we can correlate the start/end/expires in telemetry.
+- **correlation_Id** - A unique identifier given to a task so that we can correlate the start/end/expires in telemetry. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-- **event_type** - The background task event type, either start, end or expire.
+- **event_type** - The background task event type, either start, end or expire. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+-**execution_time** - The amount of time it took to execute the background task.

+-**expiration_execution_time** - If the task expires, there is still some time allotted for the task to complete.
+This field is the amount of time it took to execute the expiration handler.

 - **task_id** - An ID given to the task by the operating system.
-This ID is only unique per app session so there will be multiple tasks with the same ID over the course of the app’s lifetime.
+This ID is only unique per app session so there will be multiple tasks with the same ID over the course of the app’s lifetime. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **task_name** - The name given to the task either by Outlook or by the operating system.